teknoid/dabpi/README.md

 dtoverlay=rpi-dabpi
 ```
-then reboot.
-On success you should see correct I2S initializing and an alsa recording source:
+Then reboot.
+On success you should see correct I2S initialization and a new alsa recording source:

 ```bash
 root@pidev:~# dmesg |grep i2s